wenceorg/phys52015/site/content/setup/byod.md

 run the exercises on your own computer.
 To do so, you'll need to obtain appropriate compilers and MPI implementations.

+For more general information on getting a development toolchain setup, the Faculty of Natural Sciences at [Imperial College](https://www.imperial.ac.uk/) have prepared some [useful guides](https://imperial-fons-computing.github.io)

 ## MacOS

 ### Open source tools